nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws5_Screen.md

     ```
 You should see Screen 2 that you previously created.
 Once again you can toggle between screen 2 and screen 3 by typing ++ctrl+a+p++

+!!!
+Note
+    Think of the first screen command entered into your original terminal as opening a new browser window.

+    - After starting a screen, you can open multiple tabs within the same window using ++ctrl+a+c++.

+    - You can now toggle between the multiple screens (tabs) using ++ctrl+a+p++.
+You can have commands running in each tab.

+    - Detaching the screen allows you to go back to the original window/panel.

+    - If you start another screen from the original terminal window, it would be like opening another browser window instead of adding a tab to an existing window.

 ## Quitting screens